WYVE and its 3D printed eco-surfboards

 Join our community on the networks to come and test our boards and don’t hesitate to come and see us in our offices in Anglet!
 You can find more information HERE.

-What do you think of the HEXA surfboards?
+What do you think of the WYVE surfboards?
 Let us know in a comment below or on our Facebook and Twitter pages!
 And remember to sign up for our free weekly Newsletter, to get all the latest news in 3D printing send straight to your inbox!